Share this article on:

 The feature, which was launched in February 2022 and enabled in Firefox v128 when it was released in July this year, works by helping websites understand ad performance without collecting user data.

-However, NOYB says despite the features name, Mozilla has been using it to track its users.
+However, NOYB said that despite the feature’s name, Mozilla has been using it to track its users.

 “Contrary to its reassuring name, this technology allows Firefox to track user behaviour on websites.
-In essence, the browser is now controlling the tracking, rather than individual websites,” said NOYB.
+In essence, the browser is now controlling the tracking, rather than individual websites,” NOYB said.

-NOYB says that in essence, the feature allows Firefox to store data relating to user ad interactions, which it then can bundle and supply to advertisers.
+NOYB said that in essence, the feature allows Firefox to store data relating to user ad interactions, which it then can bundle and supply to advertisers.

-Whilst tracking cookies allow advertisers to track user ad interactions, the new feature would see advertisers need to ask Firefox to store ad interaction information to receive it later, thus granting the privilege of the decision to the advertisers rather than the users themselves.
+While tracking cookies allow advertisers to track user ad interactions, the new feature would see advertisers needing to ask Firefox to store ad interaction information to receive it later, thus granting the privilege of the decision to the advertisers rather than the users themselves.

 “While this might be an improvement compared to even more invasive cookie tracking, the company never asked its users if they wanted to enable it.
 Instead, Mozilla decided to turn it on by default once people installed a recent software update.”

-NOYB adds that whilst compared to tracking in the US, which is unlimited and much more invasive, Mozilla’s use of the PPA feature “still interferes with user rights under the EU’s GDPR (General Data Protection Agency).”
+NOYB added that while compared to tracking in the US, which is unlimited and much more invasive, Mozilla’s use of the PPA feature “still interferes with user rights under the EU’s GDPR (General Data Protection Agency).”

-Data protection lawyer and NOYB Felix Mikolasch says that the new move is dangerous, and sets a standard that advertisers are entitled to track users.
+Data protection lawyer and NOYB member Felix Mikolasch said that the new move is dangerous and sets a standard that advertisers are entitled to track users.

 “Mozilla has just bought into the narrative that the advertising industry has a right to track users by turning Firefox into an ad measurement tool,” he said.